-- lead workers establishing a strong relationship with families being supported, and demonstrating that they are not going to give up on them; - actively seeking the views of mothers, fathers, other key carers, including those experiencing severe problems, as well as children and young people, in developing services and service strategies, and including mothers and fathers on consultative boards and committees; - using family-led decision making techniques to provide families with opportunities to make decisions about their own support (possibly including the use of budgets where appropriate).
-An example of this approach is the Family Group Conference, which brings families together and supports them in negotiating solutions and making the best possible plans for their children; and - when it works and families commit to programmes like the Family Intervention Projects, parents say they have a positive experience. - We will be delivering services collaboratively in a 'Think Families' Model.
+- Lead workers establishing a strong relationship with families being supported, and demonstrating that they are not going to give up on them - Actively seeking the views of mothers, fathers, other key carers, including those experiencing severe problems, as well as children and young people, in developing services and service strategies, and including mothers and fathers on consultative boards and committees - Using family-led decision making techniques to provide families with opportunities to make decisions about their own support (possibly including the use of budgets where appropriate).
+An example of this approach is the Family Group Conference, which brings families together and supports them in negotiating solutions and making the best possible plans for their children; and - When it works and families commit to programmes like the Family Intervention Projects, parents say they have a positive experience - We will be delivering services collaboratively in a Think Family' model

-The 2008 2012 Family and Parenting Strategy commits to improving outcomes for children and young people by enabling parents to access effective support.
+The Family and Parenting Strategy 2008-2012 commits to improving outcomes for children and young people by enabling parents to access effective support.